Types of cancer

 Basal cells line the deepest layer of skin cells.
 Cancers that start in these cells are called basal cell carcinomas.

-Sarcomas start in connective tissues, which are the supporting tissues of the body.
+Sarcomas start in connective tissues.
+These are the supporting tissues of the body.
 Connective tissues include the bones, cartilage, tendons and fibrous tissue that support organs.

 Sarcomas are much less common than carcinomas.
-They are usually grouped into 2 main types:
+There are 2 main types:

 - soft tissue sarcomas